NorESMhub/NorESM/README.md

     - initial preliminary release of CMIP6 version
     - https://github.com/NorESMhub/NorESM/releases/tag/release-noresm2.0.1

-For a detailed description of the NorESM2.0.X releases, please see https://noresm-docs.readthedocs.io/en/noresm2/releases/
+For a detailed description of all NorESM2.0.X releases, please see https://noresm-docs.readthedocs.io/en/noresm2/releases/

 ### NorESM1 and CMIP5
 For the NorESM code base used in CMIP5, please see the **noresm1** branch.